-- a.
-Lead has long been recognized as a health hazard and may lead to damage of the nervous system, blood-forming organs, kidneys, and reproductive systems.
-In recognition of the serious health hazards associated with numerous sources of potential lead exposure, the Marine Corps and OSHA have established strict controls to limit both occupational and environmental exposures. - b.
-Personnel shall adhere to guidance provided in references (d), (g), and (u) when performing any tasks involving lead (e.g., firing range operations, painting and paint removal, hot work, etc).
-These references establish a compliance program that includes engineering and work practice controls (including administrative controls) to reduce and maintain personnel exposure to lead below the Permissible Exposure Limit (PEL). - c.
+a.
+Lead has long been recognized as a health hazard and may lead to damage of the nervous system, blood-forming organs, kidneys and reproductive system.
+In recognition of the serious health hazards associated with and numerous sources of potential lead exposure, the Marine Corps and OSHA has established strict controls limiting occupational exposures.

+b.
+Personnel shall adhere to guidance provided in references (d), (g) and (u) when performing any tasks involving lead (firing range operations, painting and paint removal, hot work, etc.) These references establish a compliance program that includes engineering and work practices controls (including administrative controls) to reduce and maintain personnel exposure to lead below the Permissible Exposure Limit (PEL).

+c.
 To comply with the above standards and ensure proper exposure control, all projects involving lead and lead paint remediation shall be reviewed by the Station Safety Lead Program Manager for Marine Corps and OSHA compliance.